So, your pup has dreams of becoming the next Lionel Messi? Or should I say, Lionel Mastiff?

 While the small size was too large for our French Bulldog to carry, she still loved chasing them down…

 We didn’t have any punctures during testing.
 However, based on my observation of how the dogs carried the larger ball, I have a suspicion that the larger size will break first.

 Because it’s so large, the few dogs that could carry the ball around chewed it with their incisors and canines – the sharp pointy teeth at the front of your dog’s mouth.

 Not that this should be an issue.
-After all, this should be used as a fetch-and-play toy only under supervision, not given to your dog as a chew toy.
+Like any other fetch toy, the Jolly Soccer Ball should be used as a fetch-and-play toy only under supervision – not given to your dog as a chew toy.

 The Jolly Soccer Ball is available in 3 colors, and 2 are scented:

 The smell soon fades.
 We could barely notice it after a few play sessions.
 So, choose whichever color you prefer.

 I will also add that this soccer ball floats.
 If you kick the ball and it bounces into your pool, you won’t have to worry about it sinking to the bottom.

 Best of all, the Jolly Soccer Ball is manufactured right here in the USA.
 I wish more companies did this.